-In other words, when you type SQL code directly and select (b), the following events occur:
+In other words, when you type SQL code directly and select 🕑, the following events occur:

-- GE Digital APM reads the syntax and determines whether or not it is valid Meta-SQL. - GE Digital APM translates the Meta-SQL into SQL that can be interpreted by the type of database you are using. - The database executes that translated code and returns results to GE Digital APM. - The guery results appear.
+- APM reads the syntax and determines whether or not it is valid Meta-SQL. - APM translates the Meta-SQL into SQL that can be interpreted by the type of database you are using. - The database executes that translated code and returns results to APM. - The query results appear.

-Throughout the GE Digital APM documentation, we use the term SQL when referring to the SQL code that appears when you select SQL in the content header.
+Throughout the APM documentation, we use the term SQL when referring to the SQL code that appears when you select SQL in the content header.